moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab3.md

 1. From the issue you just created, select **Create merge request**.

-1. In the template dropdown, select `basictemplate`.
-This will populate the description with some predefined topics an organization would want to capture information on.

-1. Select **Apply template**.

-1. If your description box is in **rich text editor** mode, select `Switch to plain text editing` at the bottom of the MR description.

 1. Select the Tanuki icon, then select **Fill in merge request template**.

 1. Select **Apply AI-generated description**.